kaanozcan/isomorphic-react-example/README.md

 ###Isomorphic React Example

 This is a simple example of isomorphic react application.
+Using Alt.js and react-router-component for simplicity.
+Integrated with Reddit Api.

   To run.